w3c/wcag3/guidelines/groups/interactive-components/pointer-focus-appearance/pointer-activation-indicated-enhanced.md

 **Procedure**

 For each pointer indicator:
-1. Check the settings of the OS or product for the ability to have an always-visible pointer indicator.
+1. Check the settings of the :term[platform] or :term[conformace scope] for the ability to have an always-visible pointer indicator.

 **Expected results**